Battery recycling: India

 India is one of the world's chief consumers of lead–acid batteries, according to the India Lead Zinc Development Association (ILZDA).
 India, with its recent rapid rise in average wealth, has seen a marked increase in motor vehicles, and a corresponding increase in lead-acid battery recycling.

-India lacks a formal planned recycling industry.
+India lacks a formally planned recycling industry.
 The industry is not respected, and lacks designated zones for recycling.
 However, in a nation with a vast population of people still in poverty, most lead-acid battery recycling is by individuals and small informal enterprises, often taking no safety or environmental precautions.

 ILZDA has demanded multiple changes to India's industry and its regulation, including the registration of all battery dealers, and the collection of their returns, and recognition of the best-registered recyclers, while enforcing punishments for violators of government regulations.

 Two of India's largest lead companies—lead manufacturer/exporter Gravita India and lead battery manufacturer Amara Raja—partnered to annually recycle 8,000 tonnes of lead scrap from Amara Raja's facilities, and return it to them for re-use (Gravita said it can recycle and process up to 50,000 tonnes of lead and aluminium yearly).
 The companies said the joint program is to advance environment protection and sustainability.

 A lithium battery recycling facility opened in 2025.

 Health and environmental concerns

-Despite the positive outlooks on battery recycling, negative effects also have been shown to impact developing nations that recycle batteries, especially those with lead and lithium.
+Despite the positive outlooks on battery recycling, negative effects have also been shown to impact developing nations that recycle batteries, especially those with lead and lithium.

 Lead is a highly toxic substance, and processing it can result in pollution and contamination of people, resulting in long-term health problems and even disability.
 According to one ranking, lead-acid battery recycling is, by far, the most deadly industrial process, globally, in terms of disability-adjusted life years lost—costing between 2,000,000 and 4,800,000 estimated lost years of individual human life.

 Since 2015, developing nations like Vietnam have increased their battery processing capacity as global demand for batteries has grown.
 The process for recycling batteries often leads to toxic metals being introduced into the environment.
 In many of these nations, there are little protections available for workers working with the batteries.
-In nations like Indonesia, it was reported that over a span of four years, battery recycler's blood lead levels almost doubled.
+In nations like Indonesia, it was reported that over a span of four years, battery recyclers' blood lead levels almost doubled.
 Lead exposure to workers can also be transmitted to family members away from work, ultimately leading to lead poisoning.

 More studies continue to be conducted to gather an understanding of environmental impacts.
 Studies show that most lithium-ion batteries contain Per- and polyfluoroalkyl substances (PFAS).
 PFAS accumulates in humans and wildlife, often leading to immune and thyroid disfunctions, liver diseases, and other issues relating to homeostasis inside of the body.
 Lead contamination of neighborhoods has resulted from the process of recycling lead batteries.
 In 1992, the EPA reported 29 lead-recycling sites were on the EPA's Superfund clean-up list, 22 of them on their "National Priority List."